Bolosoma: Ecology

-Potential Conservation Concerns
+Conservation

 While the conservation status of Bolosoma has not been thoroughly studied, this genus and similar taxa are threatened by some notable human activities.
 Siliceous sponge genera such as Bolosoma are commonly found on polymetallic nodules, and future deep-sea mining of those areas represents a serious threat to those genera and species that live on them.

 In response to unusually high suspended sediment concentrations in the surrounding water, siliceous sponges will stop actively pumping water, causing them to be unable to access food or expel waste.
 Trawling can cause highly increased suspended sediment concentrations, which causes nearby siliceous sponges to stop filtering and face adverse health effects.